vesord/HelloGLUT/README.md

 # HelloGLUT
 Some simple examples of OpenGL with GLUT

-In this mini-programms glBegin() glEnd() and some GLUT drawing functions are just used
+In this mini-programms glBegin() glEnd() and some GLUT drawing functions are just used.

+For quick look up most of projects has some .gif provided.

 ## Two dimension transform
 2D visualisation of some moving figures.
 Good for understand how coordinate systems are moved/rotated/scaled.